BeckyRandall/mama-collective/README.md

 Hover.css was used on the Social Media icons in the footer to add the colour transition while being hovered over.

 ## Google Fonts: ##
-Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+Google fonts were used to import the 'Gloock' and 'Cabin' font into the style.css file which is used on all pages throughout the project.

 ## Font Awesome: ##
 Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.